CSCfi/csc-user-guide/docs/computing/running/lustre.md

 /scratch/project_2002078/markoman/BTIO/output
 ```

-* This means that we do write operations with blocking PnetCDF, 5 time steps, and totally almost half-billion grid points and the output file is almost 105 GB.
+* This means that we do write operations with blocking PnetCDF, 5 time steps, and totally almost half-billion grid points, and the output file is almost 105 GB.

 * We use 256 processes, 16 per compute node